Realism Art. Sounds a little strange, but it’s obviously something you wanted to know about, so let’s cover this area of painting styles first.

 It’s a style that is quite immediate where ideas are represented fairly quickly.
 For those of us with a short attention span, this is great.

-A “painterly” painting style is a style of realism art that is close to realism but celebrates the use of paint, in that it doesn't try to hide what was used to create the painting.
+A “painterly” painting style is a style of realistic art that is close to realism but celebrates the use of paint, in that it doesn't try to hide what was used to create the painting.
 All the marks and texture are left for added impact.

 Have some fun, explore your own painting style through modifying and or combining these styles, and throw in some expressionism, neo-classisicm, and cubism as well, just for the hell of it.